cea-hpc/modules/doc/source/design/add-new-sub-command.rst

 Linter scripts
 --------------

-New sub-commands should be described in Nagelfar syntax databases.
+New sub-commands should be described in Nagelfar syntax databases if it can be called within a modulefile context.

 Files that should be edited to add reference to the new sub-command: